Section Hub · Media

 The study became publicly knowable largely through the work of journalists, documentary filmmakers, and the subjects themselves.
 This section catalogs the major works — what each one covers, how it came to be made, and where it sits in the unfolding of the story.

-The reporting on the Neubauer study is uneven.
+The reporting is uneven.
 Some works are based on years of access to the subjects and to limited parts of the records; others are reactive coverage produced after a documentary release.
 The annotations below indicate where each work sits on that spectrum, and what original material it brings.
+Readers approaching the story for the first time are best served by watching the two documentaries in chronological order — Shinseki, then Wardle — and then reading Identical Strangers.
+The journalism page collects the reporting waves that have surrounded those works.

 Documentaries